vapor/docs/4.0/docs/leaf/getting-started.md

 This tells Vapor to use the `LeafRenderer` when you call `req.view` in your code.

+> **Note:** Leaf has an internal cache for renderering pages.
+When the Application's environment is set to `.development` this is disabled.
+Changes to a template do not require an application restart.
+In the `.production` environment caching is enabled, so any template changes require the application to be restarted to be picked up.

 ## Folder Structure

 Once you have configured Leaf, you will need to ensure you have a `Views` folder to store your `.leaf` files in.
 By default, Leaf expects the views folder to be a `./Resources/Views` relative to your project's root.